Lufia II: Rise of the Sinistrals (SNES) - online game | RetroGames.cz

 If you like Lufia II: Rise of the Sinistrals you'll probably like also some of the similar games in the overview below.
 The games you see here are selected based on title similarity, game genre, and keywords.
 However, the list is generated automatically and can therefore be very 'subjective' especially for some specific games.
 To find a particular game, please use our search form.

-Lufia & the Fortress of Doom Ultima I: The First Age of Darkness Phantasy Star IV: The End of the Millennium Phantasy Star III: Generations of Doom EarthBound
+Lufia & the Fortress of Doom Ultima II: The Revenge of the Enchantress Ultima I: The First Age of Darkness Phantasy Star IV: The End of the Millennium Phantasy Star III: Generations of Doom

-Lufia Ultima I Phantasy Star IV Phantasy Star III EarthBound
+Lufia Ultima II Ultima I Phantasy Star IV Phantasy Star III

-Robin Hood: Prince of Thieves Magic of Scheherazade, The Illusion of Gaia Phantasy Star II Willow
+EarthBound Robin Hood: Prince of Thieves Magic of Scheherazade, The Illusion of Gaia Phantasy Star II

-Robin Hood Magic of Scheherazade Illusion of Gaia Phantasy Star II Willow
+EarthBound Robin Hood Magic of Scheherazade Illusion of Gaia Phantasy Star II

-Phantasy Star Breath of Fire Final Fantasy V Final Fantasy VI Dragon Warrior II
+Willow Phantasy Star Breath of Fire Final Fantasy V Final Fantasy VI

-Phantasy Star Breath of Fire Final Fantasy V Final Fantasy VI Dragon Warrior II
+Willow Phantasy Star Breath of Fire Final Fantasy V Final Fantasy VI

 Comments: